core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 After a publisher publishes to the topic-data for the first time, the topic is placed into the FULLY CREATED state.
 In this state, a client can read data by means of a GET request without observe.
 A publisher can publish to the topic-data resource and a subscriber can observe the topic-data resource.

-When a client deletes a topic-configuration resource, the topic is placed into the DELETED state and shortly after removed from the server.
+When a client deletes a topic resource, the topic is placed into the DELETED state and shortly after removed from the server.
 In this state, all subscribers are removed from the list of observers of the topic-data resource and no further interactions with the topic are possible.

-When a client deletes a topic-data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic-configuration and await for a publisher to begin publication.
+When a client deletes a topic-data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and await for a publisher to begin publication.

 ## Topic-Data Interactions {#topic-data-interactions}